 In addition to getting the flu shot, be sure that you and others around you are doing the following to help prevent spread of the flu:

 - Wash your hands with soap and water often, or use an alcohol-based hand sanitizer if soap and water is not available

 What should I do if I get sick?

-Should I stop breastfeeding if I have the flu?
+Can I breastfeed if I have the flu?

-It is important to try to protect your baby from getting sick.
-Wash your hands with soap and water before holding your baby.
+While sick, it is important to try to protect the baby from getting sick.
+Wash hands with soap and water before holding your baby.
 Avoid coughing or sneezing on your baby.
-Consider wearing a mask over your nose and mouth while feeding and caring for your baby to help prevent you passing the illness to your baby.
-While you are ill, you may want to consider having a family member who is not sick help you with caring for your baby.
+Cover your mouth/nose with a tissue when you cough or sneeze, then throw away the tissue and wash your hands.
+While you are ill, you may want to consider having someone who is not sick help you care for your baby.
 The CDC has more information on the flu and breastfeeding at https://www.cdc.gov/breastfeeding/breastfeeding-special-circumstances/maternal-or-infant-illnesses/influenza.html.
 If you think your baby has symptoms of the flu, contact your child’s healthcare provider.